-Learn more how to increase mobile app engagement and retention rates from this video:
+Learn more about how to increase mobile app engagement and retention rates from this video:

 Extra Tips to Consider

 Mobile app engagement is a significant part of the entire app strategy that you should certainly focus on.
 However, it’s hardly possible to attract users without building a robust mobile solution first.
-Thus, think about the benefits your app will deliver to users from the beginning, develop appropriate functionality, and include relevant features.
+Thus, think about the benefits your app will deliver to users from the beginning, develop appropriate functionality, and include relevant features to keep users engaged.

 App Store Listing